viet34tqc/next-auth-without-next-auth/notes.md

 - request caching: `import { cache } from react`
 - data caching: fetch(URL, { next: {revalidate: 60} })

-## Action
+## Server Action

-Wrap the server action inside a function to handle after submitting actions like in the create post form
+Wrap the server action inside a function to handle after submitting actions like in the create post form.
+However, the actionState from useFormState is not updated.
+So, if you are using error message from actionState, don't wrap the server action inside a function.

 ## Routes

 - '/' → all posts (public)
 - '/dashboard' → user posts
 - '/posts/[id]' → detail page for each post

+## Search

+input search => change url => page get new param => getPosts(query)